Have you ever wondered what your quilts would be appraised for?

 - Please note change of term from valuation to Appraisal.

-Appraisal Application form.
+Appraisal Application forms.

 Please complete both forms.

-How will my quilt be valued?
+How will my quilt be appraised?

-When a quilt is appraised by the Guild, we follow the methods used by some of the larger inter-state Guilds.
+When a quilt is appraised by the Guild, we follow the methods used by some of the larger inter-state guilds.
 There are four qualified appraisers involved; three will value the quilt and the fourth will act as scribe.

 The quilt is held up in order to assess the visual impact.
-It is then laid out on a table, measurements are checked and the quilt examined in detail.
+It is then laid out on a table, measurements are checked, and the quilt is examined in detail.
 Each valuer has a score sheet which consists of two sections, firstly the quilt as a whole covering general appearance, design, colour and overall effect.
 The second section is workmanship which reviews accuracy of the piecing, evenness of quilting stitches etc.

-There is a Chart which gives a Scale value for each percentage point.
-The value, is applied to the square meterage of the quilt.
+There is a chart which gives a scale value for each percentage point.
+The value is applied to the square meterage of the quilt.
 This method takes into account the size of the quilt so a large quilt will have a greater value than a small quilt with the same average percentage.

-The appraisers do not sit around, have a discussion and come up with a value.
-They go through a prescribed procedure and the value is calculated from an independent scale.
-The appraisal process is an attempt to apply an objective methodology to what can be, a very subjective thing.
+The appraisers do not sit around, have a discussion, and come up with a value.
+They go through a prescribed procedure, and the value is calculated from an independent scale.
+The appraisal process is an attempt to apply an objective methodology to what can be a very subjective thing.

 The valuers are unaware of the actual cost of commercial quilting, patterns, materials etc. They assess the durability and quality of the materials used for the purpose intended and score appropriately.
 Design and the quality of quilting are assessed based on the actual result, not the cost of achieving that result.